iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 This section is non-normative.

 - **Trust**: this [authentication](#authentication) protocol only verifies that both parties have access to the necessary private keys (which could become compromised) associated with their DID documents.
 Verifying whether a DID document is [bound to a physical identity](https://www.w3.org/TR/did-core/#binding-to-physical-identity) may require additional interactions.
+Verifying whether a DID can be trusted can be achieved by, for instance:
-For instance, requesting a verifiable presentation of credentials issued by a trusted third party, such as a government, is one possible way to verify a physical identity.
+  - requesting a verifiable presentation of credentials issued by a trusted third party, such as a government,
+  - using the [Well Known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/) or embedding the DID in a DNS record to tie an identity to a website or domain,
+  - using an allowlist of trusted DIDs,
+  - exchanging DIDs out-of-band in a secure manner (note that some [connection](./connection) invitations could be altered by malicious parties depending on the medium).
 - **Authorisation**: the permissions and capabilities of either party may still need to be established after [authentication](#authentication), either by [verifiable presentation](./presentation) as mentioned above or other methods such as JWT tokens
 - **Privacy**: the [responder](#roles) may be subject to probing whereby their DID may be revealed even with the use of [sender authenticated encryption][SAE], as the `skid` message header is linked to their DID.
 This is possible if the [responder](#roles) chooses to accept the [authentication-request](#authentication-request) of an unknown [requester](#roles), or the [requester](#roles) successfully replays an [authentication-request](#authentication-request) from a DID the [requester](#roles) trusts.